sks316/mewtwo-bot/README.md

 ## Installing dependencies
 First of all, make sure you've got Python installed.
 If you don't, what the hell are you even doing here install Python first you idiot

-Once you've installed Python or if you already had it installed like a good boy/girl, cd into the cloned directory run the following:
+Once you've installed Python or if you already had it installed like a good boy/girl, cd into the cloned directory and run the following:
 ```
 pip install -r requirements.txt
 ```